julianpoemp/oc-backup/README.md

 ## Installation & Run

-1. Clone this repository to a directory on your server or download both oc_backup.sh and oc_backup.cfg manually.
+1. Clone this repository to a directory on your server or upload both oc_backup.sh and oc_backup_sample.cfg manually.

 ````shell
 git clone https://github.com/julianpoemp/oc-backup.git
 ````

-2. Upload both files to your webserver.
-Rename `oc_backup_sample.cfg` to `oc_backup.cfg`
+2. Duplicate `oc_backup_sample.cfg` and rename it to `oc_backup.cfg`
 2. Change the oc_backup.cfg file with the data of your owncloud installation.
    See [config example](#example-config-file).
 3. To start the backup run `sh ./oc_backup.sh`.
 While it is running your owncloud is in maintenance mode.